 Eventure Media Ltd (EM), trading as Rushlight Events or through the London Cleantech Cluster, runs events for the business sector and so all communications are intended to be B2B.
-Where individuals run their business through a personal email address or have provided us with their personal email address for communications as a preference, then we may have that email address in our records.
+Where individuals run their business through a personal email address or have provided us with their personal email address with how to find home cleaning services spring tx for communications as a preference, then we may have that email address in our records.
 We would always rather have solely a business email address wherever possible, as that avoids any confusion.
 Any direct marketing emails that are sent by EM are therefore intended to be for business purposes only.

 EM takes the handling and processing of data very seriously in view of its potentially sensitive nature and due to its fundamental importance to its business.